-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Radial keratotomy, LASIK surgery, vision therapy, other low vision aids, eyeglasses or contact lenses, intraocular lenses for vision correction (astigmatism or presbyopia). ✔ Repairs to eyewear See Vision care, in the Medical Benefits Chart in Section 2, above, for supplemental benefit information.
-Replacement drugs due to being lost, stolen, damaged or destroyed. \checkmark Reversal of sterilization procedures and or non- prescription contraceptive supplies. \checkmark Routine chiropractic care ✓ Chiropractic services for preventative/maintenance Manual manipulation of the spine to correct a subluxation, Lab and x-ray, and examinations.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Private room in a hospital.
+Covered only when medically necessary.
+Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Radial keratotomy, LASIK surgery, vision therapy, other low vision aids, eyeglasses or contact lenses, intraocular lenses for vision correction (astigmatism or presbyopia). ✓ Repairs to eyewear See Vision care, in the Medical Benefits Chart in Section 2, above, for supplemental benefit information.
+Replacement drugs due to being lost, stolen, damaged or destroyed.
+Plan may allow a one-time refill to soon override once per drug within a six-month timeframe.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine chiropractic care Chiropractic services for preventative/mainte nance Manual manipulation of the spine to correct a subluxation, Lab and x-ray, and examinations.

-Samisas not sovered by Not covered under any Covered only under energific Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care The cutting or removal of corns and calluses.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions The cutting or removal of corns and calluses.
 The trimming, cutting, clipping, or debriding of nails.
 Other hygienic and preventative maintenance care, such as cleaning and soaking the feet, the use of skin creams to maintain skin tone of either ambulatory or bedfast patients, and any other services performed in the absence of localized illness, injury, or symptoms involving the foot.
 Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 See Podiatry services, in the Medical Benefits Chart in Section 2, above, for supplemental benefit information.
-Routine hearing exams, hearing aids, or exams to fit hearing aids. ✓ Routine or elective services, when provided by an out of network provider without prior approval by a Quartz Medicare Advantage Medical Director. \checkmark Example: Lab work or medical care that is foreseen and not considered urgently needed services or a medical emergency.
-Services considered not reasonable and necessary, according to the standards of Original Medicare ✓
+Routine or elective services, when provided by an out of network provider without prior approval by a Quartz Medicare Advantage Medical Director.
+Example: Lab work or medical care that is foreseen and not considered urgently needed services or a medical emergency.
+Services considered not reasonable and necessary, according to Original Medicare standards √

-Services not covered by Not covered under any Covered only under specific
+Services not covered by Not covered under Covered only under specific

-Medicare condition conditions
+Medicare any condition conditions

-Services provided to \checkmark
+Services provided to veterans √

-veterans in Veterans Affairs
+in Veterans Affairs (VA)

-(VA) facilities.
-However,
+facilities.
+However, when

-when emergency services
+emergency services are

-are received at a VA hospital
+received at a VA hospital and

-and the VA cost-sharing is
+the VA cost-sharing is more

-more than the cost-sharing
+than the cost-sharing under

-under our plan, we will
+our plan, we will reimburse

-reimburse veterans for the
+veterans for the difference.

-difference.
-Members are
+Members are still responsible

-still responsible for our cost-
+for our cost-sharing amounts.

-sharing amounts.

-Services provided under \checkmark
+Services provided under ✓

-another plan for which
+another plan for which other

-other coverage is required
+coverage is required by

-by federal, state, or local
+federal, state, or local law to

-law to be purchased or
+be purchased or provided

-provided through other
+through other arrangements.

-arrangements.
-Examples

-include coverage by
+Examples include coverage by

 Workers' Compensation,

 medical payment coverage

 under no-fault or

 underinsured automobile

 insurance, or coverage

 required under similar

 legislation.
-If coverage
+If coverage under

-under this legislation is
+this legislation is optional for

-optional for you because

-you could have elected it, or
+you because you could have

-could have had it elected for
+elected it, or could have had it

-you, benefits will not be
+elected for you, benefits will

-paid for any injury or
+not be paid for any injury or

-sickness that would have been covered under the
+sickness that would have been

+covered under the other plan

-other plan had it been elected.
+had it been elected.

+Surgical treatment for morbid ✓

+obesity Limitations and coverage guidelines

+established by Original Medicare